Efficient Encoder-Free Fourier-based 3D Large Multimodal Model: Computational complexity analysis

-Even for moderate over-segmentation (\eg, $M{=}1024$), this yields over $10^6$ entries per scene.
-Furthermore, because boundary points are not known \emph{a priori}, the boundary-aware variant amplifies load imbalance: superpoints with complex interfaces or higher point densities disproportionately increase the constant factors in the runtime.
+In any typical over-segmentation ($M \geq 2, N_M \leq p_i \leq N / 2$), the points are distributed across multiple regions, ensuring that the intra-superpoint term is negligible compared to the total interactions ($\sum_i p_i^2 \ll N^2$). $N_M\geq 2$ is a predefined threshold.
+Consequently, $T_{\text{raw}} = O(B N^2) \gg O(N \log N)$, this brute-force approach asymptotically dominates any efficient near-linear spatial indexing scheme.
+The memory footprint is likewise prohibitive, requiring the materialization of a dense $M \times M$ distance structure as $M_{\text{raw}} = O\big(B M^2\big).$ Even for moderate over-segmentation (\eg, $M{=}1024$), this yields over $10^6$ entries per scene.
+Furthermore, because boundary points are not known \emph{a priori}, the boundary-aware variant amplifies load imbalance: superpoints with complex interfaces or higher densities disproportionately increase the constant factors in the runtime.